patroni/patroni/docs/dynamic_configuration.rst

 This allows configuration for all the nodes (2), configuration for a specific node using `ALTER SYSTEM` (3) and ensures that parameters essential to the running of Patroni are enforced.
 (4)

-Also, the following patroni configuration options can be changed only dynamically:
+Also, the following Patroni configuration options can be changed only dynamically:

 - ttl: 30
 - loop_wait: 10